VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 A complex cloud environment can make it harder to run quick tests during development.
-A local test environment may not mimic the behavior of the cloud exactly, especially in relation to performance.
+A local test environment may not mimic the behavior of the cloud exactly, especially in relation to performance and throttling.

 > **Note:** The multiple build configurations in our Visual Studio
 > solution were partially designed to address this, but also to help